 Emergency preparedness Full-Scale Exercises are conducted annually and announced to the campus community via university email, text message, and is published on the main UTRGV Facebook and Twitter page.
-To avoid panic or confusion local news media and local, county and state, emergency management and emergency response agencies are advised of these exercises in advance of the full-scale exercise date, and are advised of the start and finish time.
+To avoid panic or confusion local news media and local, county and state, emergency management and emergency response agencies are advised of these exercises in advance of the full-scale exercise date and are advised of the start and finish time.

-Emergency preparedness functional exercises, which include tabletop exercises or workshops are only announced to exercise participants and not to the campus community as these do not interfere with day to day campus operations.
-All emergency preparedness exercise reports are maintained internally with UTRGV's OEP.
-Emergency preparedness functional exercises typically including participants from local, county and state, emergency management and emergency response agencies.
+Emergency preparedness functional exercises, which include tabletop exercises or workshops are only announced to exercise participants and not to the campus community as these do not interfere with day-to-day campus operations.